0xHaru/Raspberry-Pi-Fan-Controller/README.md

 ## Usage

-If you cloned the repository to run the script use: `python3 fan.py` or `bash fan.sh`.
+If you cloned the repository or used the DownGit links use: `python3 fan.py` or `bash fan.sh`.

 If you used the installation script and installed only one of the scripts use: `fan`